n6il/eou_ide/README.txt

 Instructions for creating your own IDE Disk images:
 ===================================================

-1. Download a copy of NitrOS-9 Ease Of Use for 6809
+1. Download a copy of NitrOS-9 Ease Of Use
-2. Make a copy of 68SDC.VHD in this directory
+2. Note the path of either 68SDC.VHD or 63SDC.VHD
-3. Run the script: python ./makebootfileide.py
+3. Run the script: python ./makebootfileide.py -c <CPU> -i <VHD>
-4. The disk images are created: 68IDE.VHD, 68IDE.ide, and 68IDE.dsk
+4. The disk images are created in a build/<CPU> directory: 68IDE.VHD, 68IDE.ide, and 68IDE.dsk
 5. To use it:  See usage instructions above.